 1. Arriving on time

-If you are running late for genuine reasons though, make sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance because that is the recipe for an annoyed date and a lousy encounter.
+If you are running late for genuine reasons though, make sure to text or inform your date beforehand instead of showing up 30 minutes later without any explanation in advance.
+That will mean nothing but a lousy encounter.

 2. Keeping your expectations to a minimum